6 Important Small Business Trends (2022-2024)

 This kind of platform obviously appeals to readers as well, as is evidenced by Substack’s 500,000+ collective paying subscribers across the platform.

 The number of paying subscribers has jumped by 45x since Substack’s founding in 2018.

 Ghost, a non-profit competitor to Substack, has taken a different route.

-Searches for "Ghost.org" have risen by 2400% over the past five years.
+Searches for "Ghost.org" over the past 5 years.

 The organization provides open-source software for bloggers and media companies.